-On the third day, morning comes and with it light!
+But on the third day, morning comes and with it light!
 Great light!
 Jesus is alive!
-He visits his disciples, several times.
-But how is Peter feeling?
-Luke’s Gospel has Peter weeping bitterly.
-(Luke 22: 60-62)
+He visits his disciples, several times over the next few days.

 We will find out that Jesus forgives Peter (John 21:1-17).
-But it brings to mind a question:
+But it brings to mind an apply-it-to-our-life question:

 What do you do with failure?